ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-07.md

     </section>

 ## Lesson review
-In this lesson, you added a new HTML structure and used Angular template syntax to render values in the `HousingLocation` template.
+In this lesson, you added a new HTML structure and used Angular Classictemplate syntax to render values in the `HousingLocation` template.
 Now, you have two important skills:
 * passing data to components
 * Interpolating values into a template